I’ve been on a mission: find an AI hypnosis app that actually delivers on its promises.

 The AI feature: Genuine AI personalisation for session creation.
 However, it uses a credit system that makes it expensive for regular use.

-Paid tiers: $12.50/month gets you ~3 personalised sessions. $25/month gets you ~5.
+Paid tiers: Current public pricing starts at $14.99/month for custom audio credits, with a higher $29.99/month tier for broader generation, voices, downloads, and longer sessions.
 For comparison, InTheMoment offers 2 free sessions every day — that’s 60+ per month at no cost.

 What I like: